-Station wagons were used as staff cars.
+Station wagons were often used as staff cars.
 Their use in North Africa was fairly common.

 Canada made several versions.
 Often the question is asked, “How many were built?”
 I do not know.